youngjun25/Activity1-Youngjun-Hong/README.md

 ![image](https://github.com/Madeline-Ellingson/CIS496-GitActivity/assets/93016306/b3782dc7-48bf-41bc-84d8-9d92a71bb2df)

+Go ahead and hit create.

 From there hit create pull request.
 You will now see a window that looks like this below...

 ![image](https://github.com/Madeline-Ellingson/CIS496-GitActivity/assets/93016306/c024cf79-ed5a-430a-914f-9a1239c63180)

 Wow!
-That is very blank. **This is not good practice.** Go ahead and hit create anyways.
+That is very blank. **This is not good practice.**

 You now have a blank PR!